Malebo16/Deep_learning/README.md

 # General Info

 Financial inclusion is a critical aspect of economic development, and this project focuses on assessing the state of financial inclusion in Africa.
-Through data analysis and machine learning, we aim to gain insights into factors affecting financial inclusion and propose solutions to improve access to financial services across the continent.
+Through data analysis and machine learning, I aim to gain insights into factors affecting financial inclusion and propose solutions to improve access to financial services across the continent.

 # Technologies Used